Skip to main content

 go mod init wasmedge_test

-Then assume that the WASM file fibonacci.wasm is copied into the current directory, and create and edit a Go file main.go:
+Then assume that the WASM file fibonacci.wasm from the text format fibonacci.wat is copied into the current directory, and create and edit a Go file main.go:

 package main